 The second important standard is IEC-60950-1 (2nd edition).
 The IEC version is the standard you want to read for any IT products with AC mains or a battery power supply, especially if you want to sell those products internationally.
 These standards specify safety requirements on everything from office shredders to telecommunications equipment.

-Since the consequences of incorrect spacing vary from legal non-compliance to serious injury and destruction of important equipment, it’s well worth the time to become acquainted with any standards that are relevant to your design.
+Because the consequences of incorrect spacing vary from legal non-compliance to serious injury and destruction of important equipment, it’s well worth the time to become acquainted with any standards that are relevant to your design.
 Plus, it keeps the undergrads from zapping themselves.

-The CAD tools and routing features in Altium Designer® are built on a unified rules-driven design engine that automatically checks your layout as you create your board.
+The CAD tools and routing features in Altium are built on a unified rules-driven design engine that automatically checks your layout as you create your board.
 After you've figured out your clearance requirements with an IPC-2221 calculator, you can program your clearances into your design rules to ensure your board remains safe and functional at high voltage.
 You’ll also have access to a full set of documentation features that help you prepare for manufacturing and assembly.